 Call for Papers

 The goal of this workshop is to establish a forum for researchers and professionals interested in understanding, envisioning and discussing the challenges and opportunities of moving from current, largely programmatic approaches for BPM, to emerging forms of AI-enabled BPM.
 We invite you to submit original papers to be considered for inclusion in the workshop.
-This year the workshop will be further enriched with an interesting panel allowing for discussing the most recent challenges across the two fields.
+The workshop will be further enriched with a panel allowing for discussing the most recent challenges across the two fields.